 Individual highway projects are at various stages of development.
 Due to the severely rising costs of construction and the need to maintain an even flow of funding, some projects have been funded over multiple years.
+The projects are the following:

 Locally Administered, Federally Aided Highway and Bridge Construction projects have been funded as part of this plan.
-Projects include Old Route 5 & Warners Road, Onondaga Lake Canalway Trail Salina Extension, and Old Liverpool Road Paving Project.
+Projects include Onondaga Lake Canalways Trail Salina Extension, Old Liverpool Road Paving, Buckley Road Paving (Hopkins to Taft), John Glenn Boulevard EB Paving, Route 57 & Soule Road Paving, Lakeshore Road Bridge, Limestone Plaza Bridge, Onondaga Boulevard Paving, 7th North Paving, Bear Road Paving, and Buckley Road (Bear to Henry Clay) Paving.